Catacombs of Jajce: History

-Tito is said to have hidden here during 1943, and signed documents from the second AVNOJ meetings.

 Architectural description

 The underground spaces are entered through a small and narrow lobby, whose door are also cut into the live rock.
-In the late 19th or early 20th century, this entrance into the Catacombs was vaulted with an above-ground stone porch, which was conceived as a protection from elements.
+In the late 19th or early 20th century, this entrance into the Catacombs was covered with a vaulted entrance at ground level, which was conceived as a protection from elements.

 There are unfinished carved figures on the lobby's rockface on the both sides of the door, just in front of the narthex.
-On the left is a male figure, probably holding a spear in his right hand, and in his left he holds a lowered sword.
+On the left is a male figure, probably holding a spear in one hand, and a lowered sword in the other.
 To the left, next to a figure, hardly discernible, there is a depiction of what appears to be a heraldic image, with a large helmet and a mantle descending behind the shield, or was supposed to be the top of the helmet, from which springs a hand bent at the elbow with a sword.

-It seems that this unfinished heraldic depiction was meant to represent the ducal coat of arms of Hrvoje Vukčić.
 On the other side is also a carved representation of a female figure with a heraldic sign in her left hand, most likely a fleur-de-lis.

-From the middle of the main room, through a rectangular pit, four steep steps descend into a crypt, 3.92 with 4.22 m, and height 1.90 to 2.20 m.
-The entire central stage is occupied by an altar with a perforation in the rockface in the shape of a double cross, a crescent moon and the sun, just like those in the burial vault designated as D in the church.
-The following is technical architectural description of the complex:

-The narthex is a narrow space measuring 2.18 m by 5.50 m, partly stone walled and with a barrel vault.
-From the narthex a passage leads through a low, narrow aperture with a semi-cylindrical vault, cut out from the thick wall which enters into the main area.

-The first section is a baptistery measuring 7.50 m by 2.05 m, or 9.50 m including the baptismal fonts in the transepts to left and right of this space (designated C in the floor plan), above which there are arched apertures.
-In the right side corner there is a stone seat with three round holes cut in it to hold holy water fonts.